Baritone Charles Stanton in Recital

 Those of us who especially enjoy vocal music in the Tidewater area are familiar with Charles Stanton's work and especially his exuberant energy in developing the Opera Workshop at Old Dominion University.
 His recital at Ghent United Methodist Church on Sunday March 22, 2009 gave us more insight into this multi-talented musician.

 Charles opened with Count Almaviva's familiar aria, Hai gia vinta la causa from Le Nozze di Figaro.
 His full, rich baritone voice both warm and focused.
 His stylistic singing showed a good understanding of the rhythmic vitality and nuanced diction required of a good Mozart singer and a thorough understanding of the character.

-These wonderful songs are rarely heard but show the mature Poulenc
+wonderful songs are rarely heard but show the mature Poulenc at his best.

-at his best.
-The texts are blatantly vulgar but with plain, everyday
+The texts are blatantly vulgar but with plain, everyday language that

-language that almost camouflages the meaning.
-It was wise not to
+almost camouflages the meaning.
+It was wise not to provide translations!

 Next came a song cycle, one of Charles' favorites, Don Quichotte à Dulcinée by Maurice Ravel on poems by Paul Morand.
 Here Charles did some of his finest singing.
 The songs have high notes requiring different approaches and dynamics.
 Charles is able to produce these upper register notes with control and flexibility whether loud or soft, short or sustained.
 His rich, warm sound and stylistic sensitivity brought out the depth and contrast in songs written for Martial Singher, a wonderful singing actor with whom I studied opera at Temple University.